-- 26. Nordiq Canada will have a comprehensive plan in which athlete protection and safe sport are top priorities for the organization.

-- 27. Nordiq Canada has adopted a Risk Management Policy that describes how the organization will address risks ranging from 'Unlikely' to 'Almost Certain' and from 'Minor' to 'Catastrophic'.
+- 21. Nordiq Canada and its Members will have a comprehensive plan in which athlete protection and safe sport are top priorities for the organization. - 22.
+Nordiq Canada has adopted a Risk Management Policy that describes how the organization will address risks ranging from 'Unlikely' to 'Almost Certain' and from 'Minor' to 'Catastrophic'.
 Nordiq Canada will contemplate risk management strategies that retain, reduce, transfer, and/or avoid the risk.
-Risks can occur in the following areas:

-- a) Operational/Program

-- b) Compliance
+Risks can occur in the following areas: - a) Operational/Program - b) Compliance

 - c) Communication

 - d) External

 - e) Governance

 - f) Financial

 - g) Health and Safety

-- 28. Nordiq Canada will pursue a governance structure and organizational culture that reflects the diversity of the athletes and stakeholders within the sport, that adheres to all applicable federal and/or provincial/territorial legislation, and that moves toward a national alignment strategy for the sport in Canada.
+- 23. Nordiq Canada and its Members will pursue a governance structure and organizational culture that reflects the diversity of the athletes and stakeholders within the sport, that adheres to all applicable federal and/or provincial/territorial legislation, and that moves toward a national alignment strategy for the sport in Canada.

-- 29. Nordiq Canada will continually monitor and evaluate its policies, practices, and procedures.
+- 24. Nordiq Canada and its Member will continually monitor and evaluate their policies, practices, and procedures.